Ripred: Gregor

 Ripred usually has a rude and sarcastic tone with Gregor, but can sometimes be helpful and understanding with Gregor and has sometimes shown kindness.
 He eventually manages to help him control his rager abilities and finally grasp echolocation.
-After Ripred is presumed dead in the fifth book, Gregor regrets that he never got to tell Ripred how much he admired him, even though oftentimes in the past he has been very mad at Ripred for things and even considered killing him once.
+After Ripred is presumed dead in the fifth book, Gregor regrets that he never got to tell Ripred how much he admired him, even though oftentimes in the past he has been very mad at Ripred and even considered killing him once.
 In the third book it is stated by Hamnet that Ripred adores Gregor, though it is thought that this was said in sarcasm or in jest.

 Lizzie

 When Lizzie is around, Ripred is far less snide and even comforts her once when she has a panic attack.
-He lets Lizzie ride on him and lay on his back and tells her things that the other characters don't know about him, including his family and their death.
+He lets Lizzie ride on him and lay on his back and tells her things that the other characters do not know about him, including his family and their death.
 Lizzie is grief-stricken after she believes him dead and feels that it was her fault.
 During the battle she and her younger sister Boots were drawn in danger, and Ripred scales a wall to save them.
-Lizzie blames herself because she says he wanted her near the battle so he could protect her the way he couldn't protect Silksharp, one of his pups who had the same personality as Lizzie, hence their close relationship.
-After his return, the two are reunited much with Lizzie's excitement.
+Lizzie blames herself because she says he wanted her near the battle so he could protect her the way he could not protect Silksharp, one of his pups who had the same personality as Lizzie, hence their close relationship.
+After his return, the two are reunited.